Post-LASIK Eye Care: Protecting Your Vision and Comfort

 Your eyes need special care after LASIK surgery to heal properly and maintain comfort.
-Like any surgical procedure in the body, LASIK temporarily affects your eye’s natural ability to stay moist.
-Most patients – about 95% – experience dry eye symptoms following their procedure.
+Like any surgical procedure, LASIK temporarily affects your eye’s natural ability to stay moist.
+Most patients—about 95%—experience some degree of dry eye symptoms following the procedure.

-During your first week after surgery, you’ll need these drops frequently – typically every hour while awake.
-After this initial period, the frequency reduces to about four times daily for the next month.
-Talk with your eye doctor about creating a schedule that works best for your specific needs and healing progress.
+During the first week after surgery, these drops are typically used every hour while awake.
+After this period, the frequency reduces to about four times daily for the following month.
+Your eye doctor will create a personalized schedule based on your healing progress.

 Understanding Post-LASIK Eye Care Basics